 Sound recording involves three stages: first, monitors record the proceedings using a digital audio recording system; then machine shorthand reporters transcribe the digital audio file onto a computer; and finally transcript checkers edit hard copy of the transcript for accuracy against the audio.

 Duties & Tasks

 Machine shorthand reporters may perform the following tasks:

 - list the speakers in court proceedings and log major events

 - record proceedings from digital audio recordings using a computer or stenotype machine

 - use computer-aided transcription (CAT), which translates the shorthand recorded by the stenotype machine onto a computer screen, enabling transcription in real time

 - read back portions of notes or replay a recording on request.

 Computer Assisted Real-Time (CART) Reporter

 A computer assisted real-time (cart) reporter provides a word-to-text service for the deaf and hearing-impaired, usually in a meeting or university lecture environment.
-These words are projected onto a laptop or onto a larger screen via a data projector.
-Real-time is also used in the courts, Hansard and business environments to provide instantaneous translation.
+These words are projected onto a laptop or a larger screen via a data projector.
+Real-time reporting is also used in the courts, Hansard and business environments to provide instantaneous translation.